peterwittek/peterwittek.com/content/recent-advances-in-quantum-machine-learning.md

 Category: Quantum machine learning
 Tags: Quantum machine learning, Quantum information theory, Machine learning
 Slug: recent-advances-in-quantum-machine-learning
+Summary: A quick overview of a handful of papers on quantum machine learning that appeared recently.

 *Update: A paper on the quantum learning of coherent states came out just a day after writing this up.
 I added a paragraph on it.*